AvrahamMeyers/Database-Mini-Project/README.md

 4. Get all flights with matching weather conditions at the departure and arrival airports

 # Update Queries:
-1. Update all flights whose destination was ... to ...
+1.
 2. Update all flights whose aircraft status was Boarding to flight status Gate Closed

 # Delete Queries:
-1. Delete all flights whose aircraft status is Under Maintenance
+1. Delete flights whose aircraft status is Under Maintenance
-2. Delete all airports that have less than 5 gates
+2. Delete

 ### Parameterized Queries:
 1. Update all flights whose destination was ... to ...